 Ask Whether the Coating Is Installed Over 1-day or 2-days

-2-day systems allow for the application of a moisture-mitigating epoxy and adequate curing time before the polyurea-polyaspartic topcoat.
-A professional installer should be able to explain their process clearly instead of forcing every project into the same schedule.
+2-day systems use a slower-curing, moisture-mitigating epoxy (as the moisture vapor barrier), allowing adequate curing time, before applying the polyurea-polyaspartic topcoats.
+A professional installer should be able to explain their process clearly instead of forcing every project into sped-up schedule.

 Visualize Your Floor Before You Commit